All Episodes

 Well, moving on.

-This is a fair show.
+This is a family show.

-So I apologize for any younger listeners.
+So I apologize for the younger listeners.

-So well, 20 years later, 20 years later, we now have the Trump cabinet.
+Well, 20 years later, 20 years later, we now have the Trump cabinet.

-And the Guardian has a perspective on the Trump cabinet that we could have all anticipated.
+And The Guardian has a perspective on the Trump cabinet that we could have all anticipated.

 Here's how the article goes.